Armigerous/GreenThumb-app/notes/TASK.md

    - [ ] Monitor user feedback for confusion or requests for the old feature.

 // Reason: This ensures a clean, positive, and modern user experience, and prevents technical debt or confusion from legacy garden health logic.

 ---

+## 🌱 Garden Health Removal Implementation (July 7, 2025)

+**Status:** ✅ **COMPLETE**
+**Owner:** Development Team
+**Rationale:** Shifting away from "garden health" metric to focus on actionable, task-based plant care.
+Garden health percentages are now considered a gimmick and have been completely removed to focus on positive, actionable feedback.

+### ✅ COMPLETED FRONTEND CHANGES

+_All UI, types, queries, and hooks have been refactored to remove all garden health logic.
+No health scores, percentages, or impact fields remain.
+All status and feedback are now based on actionable task counts (overdue, upcoming, etc.)._

+### ✅ COMPLETED BACKEND CHANGES

+- All health-related functions, views, and fields have been dropped from Supabase.
+- The obsolete trigger function `trigger_refresh_garden_health_view` has been removed.
+- No health-related routines, columns, or logic remain in the database.

+### ✅ COMPLETED DOCUMENTATION CHANGES

+- All documentation, onboarding, and help text have been updated to remove garden health references.
+- Migration note: As of July 2025, all garden health logic, UI, and database routines have been fully removed.
+The app now focuses on positive, actionable plant care feedback only.

+### 🧪 VALIDATION

+- All user flows, UI, and API endpoints tested and confirmed to be free of garden health logic.
+- No errors, broken UI, or missing feedback.
+- User experience is positive and clear, with actionable feedback for plant care needs.

+---

+**Migration Note (2025-07):**
+All garden health logic, UI, and database routines have been fully removed.
+This includes all health-related functions, views, columns, and documentation.
+The app now focuses on positive, actionable plant care feedback only.

+---